cajohnst/cajohnst.github.io/content/poems/sitting_on_the_wing.md

 >Perhaps it was a flight much like this one, or maybe just a thought,\
 You heard your captain speak to you as mine does now,\
-“thirty minutes to landing.”
+“Thirty minutes to landing.”
 To board again or to go home, I don’t know.

 >*Thoughts aren’t decisions, but thoughts can be warm.
 Merry Christmas.*